TreesLab/CircMiMi/examples/README.md

 ```
 $ circmimi_tools genref --species hsa --source gencode --version 34 ./refs
 ```
-The above command will automatically download and generate the needed files from the "[gencode release 34](https://www.gencodegenes.org/human/release_34.html)".
+The above command will automatically download and generate the needed files from the "[gencode release 34](https://www.gencodegenes.org/human/release_34.html)" and other databases.

 <!-- *(explain the options here)* -->